OpenIndiana/oi-docs/docs/notes/handbook.md

 Create your ZFS dataset to be shared via CIFS/SMB.

- # zfs create -o casesensitivity=mixed -o sharesmb=on storage/backup
+ # zfs create -o casesensitivity#mixed -o sharesmb#on storage/backup

 Start the CIFS service.